bryantmharrison/The-Sound-of-Flowers/README.md

 We then met as a group and established a project timeline with weekly meetings and deadlines for certain parts of the project like models and drawings over the entire semester.
 I took meeting minutes for each meeting including topic discussions and attendance.

 ## Preliminary Design
 First, we separately began hand drawings of our parts.
-As such, I began drawing the shop vac and its parts:
+As such, I began drawing the shop vac and its parts.

 ![Vacuum hand drawing](https://github.com/user-attachments/assets/166692be-41f6-432e-8948-d666719e582a)